flintlib/python-flint/README.md

     pip install 'cython>=3' numpy wheel
     pip install --no-build-isolation .

-A script that builds and installs FLINT, Arb and Python-FLINT that is tested on Ubuntu can be found in the git repo here:
+A script that builds and installs FLINT and python-flint that is tested on Ubuntu can be found in the git repo here:

 * https://github.com/flintlib/python-flint/blob/master/bin/pip_install_ubuntu.sh

 See the documentation for further notes on building and installing
-Python-FLINT:
+python-flint:

 * https://fredrikj.net/python-flint/setup.html